tigawanna/daisify/README.md

 # Daisify

-Convert your tailwind components to use DaisyUi themes for easeof customization
+Convert your tailwind components to use DaisyUi themes

 usage